 2.2 The aim of the relocation policy is to ensure:

-- The relocated employee is effective in his or her role as soon as possible.
+- The relocated employee is effective in their role as soon as possible.

 - The cost incurred to the School is reasonable, agreed and relevant to the relocation.

-2.3 The School defines a ‘reasonable journey’ as being one which from home to your permanent place of work using public transport should not take any longer than 90 minutes using published timetables.
+2.3 The School defines a ‘reasonable journey’ as being one which from the home of the employee to their permanent place of work using public transport should not take any longer than 90 minutes using published timetables.

-3.1 This policy applies to Academic (Teaching and Research), Teaching & Scholarship, and Research posts at Grade 8 and above newly appointed to a permanent SOAS or SOAS-research related funded post or to fixed-term posts of three years or more, and who have to relocate their place of residence in consequence of taking up employment with the School.
-Applicants should be aware that if they leave before serving three years’ continuous employment from the date of appointment they would be required to refund the entire relocation expenses payment or a portion thereof (see Section 7 below).
+3.1 This policy applies to Academic (Teaching and Research), Teaching & Scholarship, and Research posts newly appointed to a permanent SOAS or SOAS-research related funded post or to fixed-term posts of six months or more, and who have to relocate their place of residence in consequence of taking up employment with the School.
+Applicants should be aware that, unless completing employment in a fixed-term contract of a lesser duration, if they leave before serving three years’ continuous employment from the date of appointment they would be required to refund the entire relocation expenses payment or a portion thereof (see Section 7 below).

 3.2 In the event that individuals from the same household both obtain appointments with the School, only one claim for reimbursement of relocation expenses per household will be accepted.

-New Members of staff are eligible for the allowance for relocation expenses if:
+Newly appointed employees are eligible for relocation expenses if:

-- The employee is a newly appointed member of Academic (Teaching & Research), Teaching & Scholarship, or Research in a post at Grade 8 and above to a permanent or fixed-term post of three or more years duration.
+- The employee is a newly appointed member of Academic (Teaching & Research), Teaching & Scholarship, or Research to a permanent or fixed-term post of 6 months or more duration.
 The new employee must have to move to within a reasonable travelling distance (defined at section 2.3 above) to SOAS to take up the appointment.

-- All relocation expenses claims must be supported by submission of receipts or where the broker is paid directly at least 3 quotations must be submitted to the HR Directorate.
+- All relocation expenses claims must be supported by submission of receipts or where the broker is paid directly, at least 3 quotations must be submitted to the Recruitment Team.